 By 8:00 AM the heat was unbearable. +36 was 10 degrees more than my pale skin could bare.
 After watching some monkeys feed we headed for the tuk tuk and asked our driver to turn up the A/C which really meant go faster.

-Next up was Bayon, the all facing, all seeing temple.
-This was my favorite of all the ruins and sites we saw that day.
+Next up was Bayon, the all-facing, all-seeing temple.
+This was my favourite of all the ruins and sites we saw that day.

-Another favorite was the Ta Phrom made famous by the #1 blockbuster “Tomb Raider.”
-For those not familiar with this instant classic it stars Angelina Jolie and fallows her as she raids this tomb for cute Cambodian children.
+Another favourite was the Ta Phrom made famous by the #1 blockbuster “Tomb Raider.”
+For those not familiar with this instant classic it stars Angelina Jolie and follows her as she raids this tomb for cute Cambodian children.
 Jokes aside these trees are crazy.
 The roots appear to almost melt over the ruins like an Antonio Gaudi piece.

-That night we showed our new friends at the hostel how to make a a caesar.
-I brought some Clamato for Jallison and the bar tender and cook was kind enough to let us raid their cupboards for ingredients.
+That night we showed our new friends at the hostel how to make a caesar.
+I brought some Clamato for Jallison and the bartender and cook were kind enough to let us raid their cupboards for ingredients.
 Drinking a ceaser in Cambodia is something I never thought would I would do.
 Dream big children.
-After dinner and a foot rub in town we headed back to the hostel for a mad game of Yahtzee.
+After dinner and a foot rub in town, we headed back to the hostel for a mad game of Yahtzee.
 We taught our host Sony how to play.
 He not only enjoyed the game but got two “Yah-tees” and won.
 If anyone out there goes to Siem Reap stay at the Golden Mango and challenge the reigning Cambodian Yahtzee champion.

 We briefly strolled the market before saying our goodbyes to our holiday in Cambodia and its very friendly smiles.
 Thankfully Erin had no issues leaving the country and was sad to go.
 “Goodbye Cambodia.
 You upset my stomach and warmed my heart.”